Effective multiple sclerosis diagnosis based on EBV proteome screening

 Progress

-Professor Doolan and her team have tested the EBV protein microarrays with samples from the following groups:
+Professor Doolan and her team used the EBV protein microarrays to screen blood and cerebrospinal fluid samples from the following groups:

 • People diagnosed with MS